mickael-kerjean/filestash/README.md

 # Vision & Philosophy

-Our goal is simple: **to build the best web based file manager ever made.
+Our goal is simple: **to build the best file management platform ever made.
 Period.** But "best" means different things to different people, and making Filestash modular is the only sane model to accomplish that.
 Anything that isn't a fundamental truth of the universe and might spark a debate belongs in a plugin.

 This modularity is made possible by the magic of programming interfaces.
 For example, if you want a [Dropbox-like frontend for FTP](https://news.ycombinator.com/item?id=9224), you will find out the [FTP plugin](https://github.com/mickael-kerjean/filestash/tree/master/server/plugin/plg_backend_ftp) simply implements this interface:
 ```go